4155 Linnean Avenue,

 Developing Her Taste

 Born in 1887 in Springfield, Illinois, Marjorie Merriweather Post was the only child of Ella Merriweather Post and Charles William (C.W.)
 Post, who founded the Post cereal empire.
-With her father’s entrepreneurial spirit as inspiration, Marjorie embraced her midwestern work ethic to become one of America’s most successful businesswomen.
-When both of Marjorie’s parents died in the 1910s, she became, at the age of 27, the owner of the $20 million cereal company that would later become the General Foods Corporation.
+With her father’s entrepreneurial spirit as inspiration, Post embraced her midwestern work ethic to become one of America’s most successful businesswomen.
+When both of Post’s parents died in the 1910s, she became, at the age of 27, the owner of the $20 million cereal company that would later become the General Foods Corporation.

-It was in this second decade of the twentieth century when Marjorie's taste for collecting was shaped.
-A young woman of great wealth living in New York, married to Edward Bennett Close and a mother of two, Marjorie began to furnish her elegant new interiors according to the most current trends in design.
+It was in this second decade of the twentieth century when Post's taste for collecting was shaped.
+A young woman of great wealth living in New York, married to Edward Bennett Close and a mother of two, Post began to furnish her elegant new interiors according to the most current trends in design.
 She developed a preference for the arts of late eighteenth-century France, in particular the neoclassical style of Louis XVI—a style that was in vogue among New York’s fashionable society.
-The elements of harmony, balance, delicate decoration, and superb craftsmanship that defined this period continued to guide Marjorie’s collecting taste for the rest of her life.
+The elements of harmony, balance, delicate decoration, and superb craftsmanship that defined this period continued to guide Post’s collecting taste for the rest of her life.

 Sir Joseph Duveen

 Few influences played a more critical role in the development of Post’s collecting tastes than Sir Joseph Duveen.
 A British art dealer whose clients included Henry Clay Frick, J. P. Morgan, Andrew Mellon, and John D. Rockefeller, Duveen introduced Post to the arts and culture of eighteenth-century France.
 Though she avoided his enticements to develop a taste for the Old Masters, it is through Duveen that Post carved a niche for herself among the discerning collectors of European works of art through her purchases of furniture and tapestries.